-Undergraduate and taught masters' research is dealt with by Research Ethics Committees at Faculty level.
+The Research Ethics Committees, at Faculty level, deal with undergraduate and taught masters' research.
 There is one Research Ethics Committee in the Faculty of Business and Humanities that deals with all proposals generated within the Faculty.
 There are two Research Ethics Committees in the Faculty of Film, Art and Creative Technologies: one for proposals generated in the Department of Technology and Psychology, and one for proposals generated in the Departments of Film and Media, and Design and Visual Arts.